 As a part of guitar study, students will be asked to choose whether they will pursue a Guitar – vocal track, or a Guitar – instrumental track.
 The track that is chosen will determine how large ensemble requirements will be fulfilled.
-Submissions of secondary instrument audition pieces will occur later in the matriculation process.
+Your audition for your secondary instrument will occur on the same day as your guitar audition

 General description of the vocal track

-You will be asked to record a vocalization and a short, prepared song of your choice, for example: “My Country ‘Tis of Thee” or some other familiar song.
+You will be asked to sing a vocalization and a short, prepared song of your choice, for example: “My Country ‘Tis of Thee” or some other familiar song.

 General description of the instrumental track